top of page

 Genotype

-Agouti + British blue + half/full chinchilla OR agouti + Russian blue + half/full chinchilla
+Agouti + British blue OR russian blue + heterozygous chinchilla spotting + heterozygous fading yellow

 CsCs FYFY or CsCs Fyfy - lethal, foetus absorbed or possibly born as BEWs which die very young.